featurist/coypu/coypu-2-0.md

 `TextPrecision.Substring` will allow you to specify a substring to find an element.

-`TextPrecision.PreferExact` which will prefer an exact text match to a substring match. **This is the default TextPrecision**
+`TextPrecision.PreferExact` which will prefer an exact text match to a substring match. **This is the default for TextPrecision**

 #### Usage